 The Lynmouth to Brendon Walk is a fantastic adventure along the North Devon coast that will lead you through some rugged terrain and expose you to local wildlife.
 The trail sets out from the fishing village of Lynmouth and travels through the East Lyn River Gorge, traversing the undulating landscape along the water’s edge before climbing uphill for views of the Bristol Channel and South Wales.
 This is a fairly challenging trail with some steep climbs and descents, but the views are definitely worth the effort.

-Lynmouth to Brendon Walk
+Route Description for Lynmouth to Brendon Walk

 Walking the trail from Lynmouth to Brendon is an amazing experience in Exmoor National Park; however, there are some challenging aspects of the trail that should be taken into consideration before setting out on your adventure.
 Be sure to wear sturdy walking boots with good ankle support, as there are some fairly steep sections of trail here that are often uneven underfoot.
 Additionally, the trail's proximity to water and its location in the bottom of a gorge means that there will likely be mud and mosquitoes along the route.
 Remember to bring bug spray and consider wearing water-resistant footwear if you are walking after a good rainfall.